-Introduced as part of Gibson’s overhaul of its Mastertone line in 1937, style 7 was the least expensive of the three new top-tension models. #390-1 is from the second known lot of TB-7s to have been produced; it conforms to standard catalog specifications for the model with dark-finished maple, nickel-plated hardware, and “slashed bowtie” inlays in a radiused rosewood fingerboard.
-This banjo’s original owner is believed to have been a serviceman stationed in Pearl Harbor at the time of the Japanese attack in 1941; this unidentified original owner is also believed to be responsible for the word “Hawaii” carved into the back of the resonator.
+style 7 was the least expensive of the three new top-tension models. #390-1 is from the second known lot of TB-7s to have been produced; it conforms to standard catalog specifications for the model with dark-finished maple, nickel-plated hardware, and “slashed bowtie” inlays in a radiused rosewood fingerboard.
+The banjo’s original owner is said to have been a serviceman station in Pearl Harbor at the time of the Japanese attack in 1941; this unidentified original owner is also believed to be responsible for the word “Hawaii” carved into the back of the resonator.

-The factory order number is stamped inside the rim in an unusual font only seen in a few scattered banjo lots in the 1930s. #390-1 (see Gibson banjo serial numbers vs. factory order numbers) is currently set up with a reproduction five-string neck by Frank Neat.
+The factory order number is stamped inside the rim in an unusual sans-serif font seen only in a few scattered banjo lots in the 1930s. #390-1 (see Gibson banjo serial numbers vs. factory order numbers) is currently set up with a reproduction five-string neck by Frank Neat.

 Photos courtesy of an anonymous owner.